praseth-002/bash-script-project/README.md

 ## How to use
 * open up your bash supported terminal.
-* navigate to the folder that has the scripts using "cd path/to/script/folder".
+* navigate to the directory that has the scripts using "cd path/to/script/directory".
 * run final.sh with either "bash final.sh" or "./final.sh".
-* it will now show you 6 options and you can select the which one you want.
+* it will now show you 6 options and you can enter the number of which one you want.
-* once entered a number from 1-6 it will guide you through on what to do next.
+* once entered a number, it will guide you through on what to do next for that particular function.